 In these cases, you must be able to prove that your preexisting condition was directly worsened by the accident in question.
 To prove this, you will likely need to get an assessment and opinion from a medical expert.

 California’s Eggshell-Plaintiff Doctrine

 Another avenue for gaining compensation with a preexisting condition is taking advantage of California’s eggshell-plaintiff doctrine.
 Designed to protect the rights of a plaintiff whose preexisting condition makes them more susceptible to injury than a normal person, this doctrine establishes that the defense in a car accident case must “take” an injured plaintiff as they are.

 In short, if a plaintiff’s preexisting condition causes them to incur additional injuries, the defendant is not free from liability.
 In cases where preexisting conditions are involved, defendants will almost always use the plaintiff’s existing condition as a way to avoid any responsibility, which is why California law recognizes that they must be held responsible.
 In eggshell-plaintiff cases, you will still need to provide evidence that supports the claim your condition was worsened by the accident.
-A California auto accident attorney can boost your chances of success.
+A skilled car accident lawyer in Beverly Hills, CA can boost your chances of success.

 Evidence and Supporting Documentation in Preexisting Condition Cases

 In order to win a claim with a preexisting condition, you’ll need to provide evidence and supporting documentation that your condition was worsened as a direct cause of the accident.
 Since these cases can be relatively complicated, the best way to ensure you have all the support you need for your claim is to work with a lawyer.
 Evidence a personal injury lawyer may use to defend your case includes: